scodec/hexdump4s/README.template.md

 We're using `BitVector.fromInputStream`, which supports **suspended construction** -- constructing the vector as it is traversed instead of constructing it all at once.
 However, we have to take care to ensure that we don't hold on to a reference to the initial vector while traversing it.
 Otherwise, the reference to the initial vector keeps all of the visited bytes in memory.

 The `HexDumpFormat` class in scodec-bits has overloads of `render` and `print` which take a `=> BitVector` -- a by-name bit vector.
-These exist for two reasons -- first, converting a `BitVector` to a `ByteVector` forces all suspended computations to be run and the resulting bytes are contiguously allocated to a single compact array.
+These exist for two reasons -- first, converting a `BitVector` to a `ByteVector` forces all suspended computations to be run and the resulting bytes to be contiguously allocated to a single compact array.
 So it's important that we don't convert the input `BitVector` to a `ByteVector`.
 Second, if `print` and `render` took their `BitVector` arguments as regular parameters instead of by-name, then we risk those intermediate functions holding on to the root `BitVector`.

 The internal implementation of `render` has to be changed to avoid capturing a reference to the original `BitVector` as well.
 The main algorithm must be changed from using `ByteVector` to `BitVector` (to avoid forcing the entire input) and iteration needs to be changed from using `bits.grouped(bits).zipWithIndex` to a tail recursive loop: